2: Climate Policy is the New Energy Policy

 In this lesson, we've learned about climate and energy policy at all scales of government, from local municipalities to intergovernmental panels.
 Climate change is unlike many other environmental challenges, in that it is a global issue.
 So, while we can all work separately to achieve reductions in greenhouse gases locally, we can't fully address the problem without global cooperation.

-Yearly Meetings of the IPCC
+Yearly Meetings of the UNFCCC Conference of Parties

-Each year since 1995 the UNFCCC's Conference of the Parties (COP) gathers to discuss a global response to climate change - both in terms of mitigating future climate change through emissions reductions and adapting to the change we're already committed to experiencing thanks to present and past emissions.
+Each year since 1995, the UNFCCC's Conference of the Parties (COP) gathers to discuss a global response to climate change - both in terms of mitigating future climate change through emissions reductions and adapting to the change we're already committed to experiencing thanks to present and past emissions.
 (COP 1 was in Berlin, Germany in 1995.)
 For many years, it seemed that the venue was the only thing that really changed at the annual climate talks.
 Until Paris.

 Paris 2015: The year we finally did something.